MarinaShmovganets/lighthouse/docs/plugins.md

 ### What is a Lighthouse Plugin?

 Lighthouse plugins are a way to extend the functionality of Lighthouse with insight from domain experts (that's you!) and easily share this extra functionality with other Lighthouse users.
-At its core, a plugin is a node module that implements a set of checks that will get run by Lighthouse and added to the report as a new category.
+At its core, a plugin is a node module that implements a set of checks that will be run by Lighthouse and added to the report as a new category.

 ![picture of Lighthouse plugin results in the HTML report](https://user-images.githubusercontent.com/2301202/57053947-24fc9b80-6c57-11e9-8853-df3a174fcf2c.png)